adafii/ties323/server/README.md

 2a01:4f9:c012:7e00::1   ns.ofu.fi ns-ofu
 ::1                     localhost
 ```
-- By default, bind is configured to act as a local DNS resolver server.
+- By default, bind is configured to act as a local DNS resolver.
 I want it to act as a public authoritative server.
 - I changed /etc/named.conf to disable recursion and accept connections from the public internet.
 - /etc/named.conf also needs to have forward zone definition:
 ```